mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 Exporting a Mapbox Studio source project will give you an [MBTiles]() file containing vector tiles.
 To export, click on the __Settings__ button, then __MBTiles Export__ near the top of the popup.

-Uploads and exports will not include any un-saved changes, so be sure to save before you upload or export.
 Upload and export times can vary widely depending on your data and desired number of zoom levels - anywhere from a few minutes to many hours.

 Important Concepts
 ------------------